 To alleviate childhood hunger so kids can be kids

 Our crew at Kids Aid may be small, but we are mighty.
-We have three staff members as part of a shared staffing model with Community Food Bank of Grand Junction — a joint executive director, joint program director, and a program coordinator—and seven members of our board of directors.
-It is through the incredible care and coordination of each of these people that Kids Aid not only keeps being able to serve our community, but to be able to grow our programming and develop new ways to help.
+We have one staff member and seven members of our board of directors.
+It is through the incredible care and coordination of each of these people that Kids Aid not only keeps being able to serve our community, but to be able to grow our programming and develop new ways to help children and families.

 We highly value community partnership and community contribution, believing that together we are better.
 Together we serve more families, elevate our and our partners’ programs and practices, expand our reach to underserved populations, support our community’s health and wellbeing and ultimately, alleviate childhood hunger.
 Through our collaborative partnerships with individuals, organizations, businesses, and funders, we can do so much—and we are immensely grateful for our relationships.